kwabenasapong/openpldoc/manual/source/songs.rst

 The first step for importing from CCLI Song Select is to log into your account.
 Once you have logged in search for your desired song.
-For this example we will be searching and adding the song "Amazing Grace".
+For this example we will be searching for and adding the song "Amazing Grace".

 .. image:: pics/songselectsongsearch.png

-You will be presented with a list of songs relating to your search.
+You will be presented with the results of your search.
 Click the *LYRICS* button and it will take you to the lyrics page displaying the lyrics and copyright information for your song.

 .. image:: pics/songselectlyrics.png